GET IN TOUCH

 Step 1: Assessment and Notice of Debt

-Step 2: Final Notice and Waiting Period
+Step 2: Written Notice and Opportunity to Respond

 Step 3: Service at the Bank